Diversity & Inclusion

 To further advance the interests of the Firm’s women attorneys, several years ago, Wolf Haldenstein established a Women’s Committee (also known as “Women of Wolf Haldenstein” or “WOW”) that is headed up by Firm partner Demet Basar.
 WOW’s mission is to address issues that affect professional women at the Firm, including: offering guidance and support on how to balance office, family, health, nutrition, fitness, and overall well-being; offering women opportunities to lead initiatives on environmental, economic and social justice, charity, and community issues; and opportunities for networking development.

-Wolf Haldenstein hosts the Women’s Entrepreneurial Plaintiffs’ Lawyers Network (the “Network”), a group co-founded by a Wolf Haldenstein associate Gloria Melwani in early 2015.
+Wolf Haldenstein hosts the Women’s Entrepreneurial Plaintiffs’ Lawyers Network (the “Network”), a group co-founded by Wolf Haldenstein Of Counsel Gloria Melwani in early 2015.
 Its mission is to foster collaboration, business development, and career growth for women practicing in the plaintiffs’ bar, in various practice areas.
 The Network meets quarterly and invites speakers to host discussions on women in the law.

 Collective Effort Encouraging Diversity & Inclusion at Wolf Haldenstein and Throughout the Bar